 "It would be unreasonable, arbitrary and capricious for DEA to continue to stand between those sufferers and the benefits of this substance. ... "

-Cannabis's placement in Schedule II or lower could eventually enable doctors to prescribe it to their patients.
+Marijuana's placement in a lower schedule could eventually enable doctors to prescribe it to their patients.
 But top DEA bureaucrats rejected Judge Young's ruling and refused to reschedule cannabis.
 Two appeals later, petitioners experienced their first defeat in the 22-year-old lawsuit.
 On February 18, 1994, the U.S. Court of Appeals (D.C.
 Circuit) ruled that the DEA is allowed to reject its judge's ruling and set its own criteria — enabling the DEA to keep cannabis in Schedule I.

 In 1975, Robert Randall, who suffered from glaucoma, was arrested for cultivating his own cannabis.
 He won his case by using the "medical necessity defense," forcing the government to find a way to provide him with his medicine.
 As a result, the Investigational New Drug (IND) compassionate access program was established, enabling some patients to receive cannabis from the government.